FREE SHIPPING on orders over $65 International: over $250

 Leading to the chashitsu is a roji (garden).
 The roji is simple and Zen, like the chashitsu itself.
 Guests often spend extended periods of time in the roji, in silent meditation and contemplation.
 The roji is a literal and symbolical pathway to the chashitsu.
 Coming from the hustle and bustle of everyday life, the roji allows you to leave all daily thoughts before entering the chashitsu.

-Back in the day, samurai would leave their swords outside of the chashitsu before entering.
-Leaving behind all duties and quarrels.
+Back in the day, samurai would leave their swords outside of the chashitsu before entering, leaving behind all duties and quarrels.
+This was a gesture of humbling oneself before the tea ceremony’s principles of peace and humility.

 Outside of the chashitsu is always a water basin.
 It is for guests to wash their hands and mouth — a sign of purification still practiced at Japanese shrines and temples.
 Once crossing the border of the chashitsu, all common thoughts are left behind.
 The time and space are now reserved exclusively for the appreciation of nature, art, and tea.